A Website Construction Guide for Visual Artists:

 Fortunately, recent versions of Photoshop allow you to skip the resizing steps.
 When you select this option, you get a console with plenty of options (filetype, compression quality, etc.) You can also set the image dimensions here, using the "Image Size" tab on the right side (just left of the "Color Table" tab).
 At the top left of the console are options for previewing your optimized image under different compression rates.
 The reduction to 72 DPI is automatic, so you don't have to worry about it.

-Conjuring images in a Web document
+Placing images in a webpage

 <img src="name of image file">